dedica-team/nivio/docs/source/inc_env_config.rst

 A non-empty value causes Nivio to start in demo mode with prepared data.

-.. envvar:: GITHUB_JWTg
+.. envvar:: GITHUB_JWT

-To connect via JWT token as a GitHub App.
+GitHub JSON Web Token (JWT) to connect to GitHub as a GitHub App.

 .. envvar:: GITHUB_LOGIN